Triggers for primary calculation

 Note: Objects with these record states are not considered for primary calculation: MERGED_INTO, PARENT_MERGED, MERGE_INACTIVATED, MERGE_ADDED.

-If a user sets an existing primary to FALSE, it is excluded when Network calculates a new primary.
+If a user sets an existing primary to FALSE, it is excluded when Network MDM calculates a new primary.

-How does Network calculate primary?
+How does Network MDM calculate primary?

-Network uses business logic to calculate the primary.
+Network MDM uses business logic to calculate the primary.
 These fields are used to match against any existing primary.

 Primary is calculated using the following standard logic (in this order):